 There are many instances of Teflon tape being used on improper applications.
 For example, many hydraulic fittings such as JIC are seen with thread tape.
 However, the seal on a JIC connection is formed on the 37° metal to metal cone seat and not on the threads.
 PTFE tape doesn’t help with this seal and can create unnecessary leak points, not to mention the possibility that it will contaminate your hydraulic system.

 Think about your connections before applying Teflon tape.
 Ask yourself if the seal is made via threads or another method, such as an O-ring or compression.
 This can help make sure you only apply thread tape where appropriate.

 Plastic fittings, as opposed to metal pipe, are another great example of when to be careful about your usage of Teflon tape.
 The tape acts to reduce friction and makes it easy to over torque.
 Because plastic is fragile, over torqueing can cause the fitting to crack.

 TCH Industries offers a wide variety of Teflon tape, including higher density tapes.

 Keep these tips in mind when you ask yourself how to apply Teflon tape, and you’ll have your connections more secure than ever before!

 We Are Hosers.

-Our focus and obsession is the distribution and fabrication of hose for industry and hose related products.
+Our focus and obsession is the distribution, fabrication, and manufacturing of hose assemblies for industry and hose related products.
 Founded nearly 40 years ago, we are proudly owned and operated by the same family.
 Our manufacturing partners are some of the biggest and best names: Eaton, Parker, Dixon Valve, Hose Master, Brennan, Hannay Reels, and many others.

 In short, we are a customer-centric hose company filled with happy professionals who can help you meet all your hose related needs.